-Students are to graph exponential functions and consider the range.
+On page 1.2 and 1.3, students are to graph exponential functions and consider the range.
 This knowledge is applicable to many exam questions involving e^x .
-Next, students are asked question about basic knowledge of the domain and value of the natural logarithm.
+Next, basic knowledge of the domain and value of the natural logarithm are asked using self-check multiple choice questions.
 Answers are graphically reinforced.
 These facts are important in the discovery and derivation of the derivative of a^x .